Precision agriculture in Telford

 The Hands Free Hectare project is the world’s first to plant, tend and harvest crops with only autonomous vehicles and drones.
 The project grew from 1 hectare in 2017 to 35 hectares and 5 fields by 2020.

 The Midlands is home to the largest number of medical technology and device companies in the country.
 The region is ideally placed for the distribution of manufactured goods, reaching 92% of the UK population within 4 hours.
-Birmingham is at the heart of one of the UK’s largest infrastructure projects, HS2, and is set to host the 2022 Commonwealth Games.
+Birmingham is at the heart of one of the UK’s largest infrastructure projects, HS2, and hosted the 2022 Commonwealth Games.

 Enabling clean growth